Founders | Women Series | Andrea Bury

 Women series is a monthly edit to explore creative entrepreneurship amongst women globally.
 Through this series, we wish to understand creative journeys, challenges, inspirations and develop a community.
-For our first series, we have interviewed Andrea Bury, of Abury Foundation Berlin and Tedx Marrakesh ( Sustainable Fashion and Social Business ) and Anahita Kayan of The Space 9/2, Kolkata ( Space and Curation )
+This month we interviewed Andrea Bury, the founder of a sustainable cultural fashion Brand ABURY in Berlin and Tedx Marrakesh.

 Funny enough I always thought of myself as a person with two left hands ;).
 Maybe this is why the skills of the artisans are so fascinating to me.
 I didn’t have any artistic influences growing up – but having said that – I grew up on the countryside and was always playing outside – imaginary games of pirates, detectives and so on – kind of creative too.
 Then I studied economics and cultural management.
 My first jobs were in marketing and communications and in 2001 I started my own communications agency (Calliope – Inspiring Brand Communication).
 Therefore you could say I was a bit creative – but rather with communication than with my hands!
 From 2005/6 I started to focus more on sustainability and social business.
 I thought it is an amazing concept to use business as a force for good and start thinking about how I could be part of this movement.